Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation

-Systems like the given examples that feature two conservation laws and are kept permanently out of equilibrium can become unstable through a conserved-Hopf instability, i.e., the oscillatory marginal linear mode (growth rate $\Delta(k_\mathrm{c})=0$) occurs at zero wavenumber ($k_\mathrm{c}=0$) and zero frequency ($\Omega(k_c)=\Omega_\mathrm{c}=0$).
+Systems like the given examples that feature two conservation laws and exist in a sustained out-of-equilibrium setting can become unstable through a conserved-Hopf instability, i.e., the linear marginal mode (growth rate $\Delta(k_\mathrm{c})=0$) occurs at zero wavenumber ($k_\mathrm{c}=0$) and zero frequency ($\Omega(k_c)=\Omega_\mathrm{c}=0$) but is oscillatory arbitrarily close to onset.
 This is determined via a linear stability analysis of the trivial uniform steady state yielding the dispersion relations $\lambda_\pm(k)$ of the dominant pair of complex conjugate modes where $\Delta=\Re\lambda_\pm$ and $\Omega=\pm\Im\lambda_\pm$.
-Although $\lambda_\pm(k=0)=0$ always holds as the two conservation laws imply the existence of two neutral modes, the mode is nevertheless oscillatory at arbitrarily small wavenumbers, i.e., directly beyond instability onset the system undergoes large-scale small-frequency oscillations.
-In other words, the conservation laws imply that above onset the first excited mode has the smallest wavenumber compatible with the domain boundaries and oscillates on a correspondingly large time scale as $\Omega\to0$ for $k\to 0$.
-The weakly nonlinear behaviour is not covered by any of the seven amplitude equations summarized in section~\ref{sec:app:disp-amp} of the Supplementary Material.
+Although $\lambda_\pm(k=0)=0$ always holds as the two conservation laws imply the existence of two neutral modes, the mode is nevertheless oscillatory at arbitrarily small wavenumbers.
+In other words, directly beyond instability onset the system undergoes large-scale small-frequency oscillations, i.e., the conservation laws imply that the first excited mode has the smallest wavenumber compatible with the domain boundaries and oscillates on a correspondingly large time scale as $\Omega\to0$ for $k\to 0$.
+In consequence, the weakly nonlinear behavior is not covered by any of the seven amplitude equations summarized in Section~1 of the Supplementary Material.